 Is Having A lisp A Big Deal?

 My eldest daughter had a dummy (pacifier) for a long time.
 If I remember correctly, she had it until she was nearly 4 years old.
 I’m not going to lie, I used it as a crutch a lot.
-She was extremely dependant on it.
-At the time we moved around quite a lot, and with two little ones, I was never brave/strong enough to get rid of it before then.
+She was extremely dependent on it.
+At the time, we moved around quite a lot, and with two little ones, I was never brave/strong enough to get rid of it before then.
 By this stage, both girls had them.
 It was a nightmare!
 One day, after a hellish 4-hour drive where I couldn’t find the dummy, I snapped.
 A week later, the Easter Bunny came and took all the dummies for his babies and left the girls some lovely giant chocolate eggs.

 Please note, I never claimed to be a perfect parent.